-Possible benefits of the continuation of this program in Redwood City could include reduced roadway congestion, improved safety due to fewer conflicts between delivery vehicles and other modes, reduced roadway maintenance costs, and reduced greenhouse gas emissions.
+Possible benefits of the continuation of this program the City could include reduced roadway congestion, improved safety due to fewer conflicts between delivery vehicles and other modes, reduced roadway maintenance costs, and reduced greenhouse gas emissions.
 Possible limits on package weights, overcrowding of sidewalk space, and potential conflicts with pedestrians, especially people with low vision.
-RWCmoves seeks to identify how these and other new technologies will affect goods movements in the City and includes actions the City can employ to maximize benefits while minimizing potential negative effects.